mattermost-community/focalboard/README.md

 ## Building the server

+Most development can be done on the Personal Server edition.
 Please refer to the [Developer's Tips & Tricks](https://www.focalboard.com/contribute/getting-started/dev-tips/) for more detailed steps.
 Here's a summary:

 First, install basic dependencies:
 * Go 1.15+